NSK-394/bandit-learning-log/BANDIT_LOG.md

 - How to handle filenames that start with a dash by using `./` before them.
 - Continued improving file navigation and content inspection in Linux.

+BANDIT LEVEL [LEVEL 5]

+BANDIT LEVEL [LEVEL 5]

+# Bandit — Level 5 (Log)

+Steps I followed:

+1. Logged in using the password from Level 4:

+   ssh bandit5@bandit.labs.overthewire.org -p 2220

+2. Listed files in my home directory: ls -la
+   → Found a directory named: inhere

+3. Changed into that directory: cd inhere

+4. Listed contents:
+   ls -la
+   → Found several directories (maybehere00, maybehere01, ...)

+5. Searched for the file with exact byte-size requirement: find . -type f -size 1033c 2>/dev/null
+   → Returned: ./maybehere07/.file2

+6. Verified the file is human-readable: file ./maybehere07/.file2
+   → Output: ASCII text

+7. Displayed the file content to get the password: cat ./maybehere07/.file2

+What I learned:
+- `find . -type f -size 1033c` finds files exactly 1033 bytes long.
+- `file` confirms human-readable files.
+- `ls -l` verifies permissions and exact size.

+Next step:
+- Use the password found to login: ssh bandit6@bandit.labs.overthewire.org -p 2220

+BANDIT LEVEL [LEVEL 6]

+# Bandit — Level 6 (Log)

+Steps I followed:

+1. Logged in using the password from Level 5:

+   ssh bandit6@bandit.labs.overthewire.org -p 2220

+2. Searched the whole filesystem for the file meeting criteria: find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null → Returned a path (example): /var/lib/whatever/somefile

+3. Verified file ownership, group, and size: ls -l /path/to/somefile
+   → Example: -rw-r--r-- 1 bandit7 bandit6 33 Nov  1 12:34 /path/to/somefile

+4. Displayed the file content to get the password: cat /path/to/somefile
+   → (This printed the 33-byte password for level 7 — pasted privately)

+What I learned:
+- `find / -type f -user bandit7 -group bandit6 -size 33c` finds files owned by bandit7:bandit6 of exact 33 bytes.
+Next step:
+- Use the password found to login: ssh bandit7@bandit.labs.overthewire.org -p 2220

+BANDIT LEVEL [LEVEL 7]

+# Bandit — Level 7 (Log)

+Steps I followed:

+1. Logged in using the password from Level 6: ssh bandit7@bandit.labs.overthewire.org -p 2220
+   # enter the password obtained from Level 6

+2. Listed files in my home directory: ls -la
+   → Found file: data.txt

+3. Searched inside the file for the keyword "millionth": grep millionth data.txt
+   → Returned: millionth <PASSWORD>

+What I learned:
+- `grep pattern filename` finds the pattern in the file quickly.
+- The password is located next to the word "millionth" in data.txt.

+Next step:
+- Use the password found to login: ssh bandit8@bandit.labs.overthewire.org -p 2220

+BANDIT LEVEL [LEVEL 8]

+# Bandit — Level 8 (Log)

+Steps I followed:

+1. Logged in using the password from Level 7: ssh bandit8@bandit.labs.overthewire.org -p 2220
+   # enter the password obtained from Level 7

+2. Listed files in my home directory: ls -la
+   → Found file: data.txt

+3. Searched for the line that appears only once in the file: sort data.txt | uniq -u
+   → This printed the unique line (the password)

+What I learned:
+- `sort data.txt | uniq -u` finds lines that appear exactly once.

+Next step:
+- Use the password found to login: ssh bandit9@bandit.labs.overthewire.org -p 2220

+BANDIT LEVEL [LEVEL 9]

+# Bandit — Level 9 (Log)

+Steps I followed:

+1. Logged in using the password from Level 8:

+   ssh bandit9@bandit.labs.overthewire.org -p 2220

+2. Listed files in my home directory: ls -la
+   → Found file: data.txt

+3. Extracted human-readable strings from the binary file: strings data.txt

+4. Filtered for the line preceded by '=' characters: strings data.txt | grep '='
+   → This showed lines containing '='; the password is the readable string following the '=' signs

+What I learned:
+- `file` identifies that data.txt is not plain text.
+- `strings` extracts readable text from binary files.
+- `grep '='` helps find the password line which is preceded by '='.

+Next step:
+- Use the password found to login: ssh bandit10@bandit.labs.overthewire.org -p 2220